 After evaluating your eye health and establishing you are a great candidate for LASIK, the next step is to prepare your eyes for the procedure.
 We use anesthesia drops to eliminate any discomfort during the treatment.
 You will only feel slight pressure as we work around your eyes.

 After the procedure, you will experience a slight irritation in your eyes, but most patients can get over the discomfort after taking a nap.
 We prescribe some eye drops to help you with recovery.
 Ultimately, expect to resume normal activities 24-48 hours after the surgery.

 Who isn't a perfect candidate for LASIK?

 Ophthalmologists consider several factors before carrying out LASIK surgery.
-If LASIK puts your health in further jeopardy, we won't perform the procedure.
 In general, prime candidates for LASIK should be over 18 years, have good eye health, and should have a stable eye prescription for about one year.
-Besides, pregnancy and severe eye condition cases like Keratoconus rule you out as a good candidate for LASIK.
+Certain autoimmune conditions, severe dry eye, high prescription and keratoconus may rule you out as a good candidate for LASIK.
 If you are an expecting mother it is best to wait until after delivery to ensure your glasses prescription is stable so you can have an excellent and stable result.

 LASIK Eye Surgery in Phoenix

 Want to get rid of your prescription lenses and glasses?
 Please consider LASIK surgery.
 Call Eye Doctors of Arizona today for more information or to schedule an appointment with our ophthalmologist.